OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

     - Consider using [Workers](/docs/infrastructure/workers/index.md) and worker pools if deployment load is affecting your server.
 See this [blog post](https://octopus.com/blog/workers-performance) for a way to begin looking at workers for performance.
     - Consider separating your teams/projects into "spaces" using the upcoming [Spaces](https://octopus.com/spaces) feature.
 1. Try not to do too much work in parallel, especially without thorough testing.
 Performing lots of deployment tasks in parallel can be a false economy more often than not:
-    - You can configure how many tasks from the task queue will run at the same time on any given Octopus Server node by going to {{Configuration>Nodes}}.
+    - You can configure how many tasks from the task queue will run at the same time on any given Octopus Server node by going to **{{Configuration>Nodes}}**.
 The default task cap is `5` (safe-by-default).
 You can increase this cap to push your Octopus to work harder.
     - Learn about [tuning your deployment processes for performance](/docs/deployment-process/performance.md).
 1. Consider how you transfer your packages: {#package-transfer}
     - If network bandwidth is the limiting factor, consider using [delta compression for package transfers](/docs/deployment-examples/package-deployments/delta-compression-for-package-transfers.md).